douglasgreen/pagemaker/README.md

 * Shareable medium-level widgets between pages and projects.
 * Enhanced understanding of project layout and modification procedures.
 * Fewer ad-hoc modifications and arduous bug fixes when adding or altering features.

-## CSS Design with PageMaker
-We recommend segmenting CSS files into:
-* Layouts: To control positioning and spacing.
-* Themes: To manage color schemes.

 ## Frequently Asked Questions
 ### How is CSS poorly designed and how can we do better?